JoaquingameR1717/JrChristmasCalendar/README.md

 # JrChristmasCalendar
- This plugin is Christmas Calendar
+ This plugin is a Christmas Calendar